 - 1. Renovations are defined as a project that includes construction activity that make substantial changes to at least one entire room in the building and requires the isolation of the work site from the regular building occupants for the duration of the work.
 Renovations can affect no more than 50% of the total building floor area, or affect over 50% of the regular building occupants.
 Work that exceeds these limits must be considered new construction.
 Renovations that affect less than 5% of the floor area are considered minor and are exempt from this policy. - 2.
-All renovations must follow the LEED Guidelines for Existing Buildings.
+All renovations must follow the LEED Guidelines for Existing Buildings, EarthCraft Light Commercial standards or Energy Star certifications.
 If LEED Existing Building certification is not feasible, per the exceptions in Section IV, renovations must be certified using Energy Star or EarthCraft Light Commercial standards.